–This post contains affiliate links–

 This is what it looked like after one coat and I still wasn’t sure about the color.

-But once I started putting on the second coat I decided to go ahead and paint the shutters blue too.
+But never trust the first coat, once I started putting on the second coat I decided to go ahead and paint the shutters blue too.

 And look how it turned out!!!
 I think I made the right decision on the shutters!